Federal Reserve highlights its political independence as presidential campaign heats up

 And he said, regarding Powell, “I’m not happy with what he’s doing.”

-Trump had nominated Powell as Fed chair, and President Joe Biden later re-nominated him to a term that will end in May 2026.
+Trump originally nominated Powell as Fed chair, and President Joe Biden later re-nominated him to a term that will end in May 2026.
+Trump has already indicated that he wouldn't renominate Powell if he is elected president again.

+Powell, when asked Tuesday about the potential threat posed to the Fed's independence should Trump be elected again, said, “I am not focused on that at all.”

+“I really think that we just keep doing our jobs,” Powell continued.
+“I mean, the U.S. economy — we have 4% unemployment, it’s growing at 2%.
+Inflation’s at 2.6%.
+Let’s keep that going.
+Let’s do our jobs.
+History will judge.”